youtube/rcat/README.md

 ## Overview of Randomized Counter-Abuse Tokens

-We propose a new cookieless protocol, called Randomized Counter-Abuse Tokens (RCATs), for detecting engagement abuse of third-party web content involving top-level sites that require stateless third-party content embeddings.
-RCATs use existing browser features to allow a first party to prevent an embedded third party from learning a first-party user's identity, while preserving the ability of the third party to detect fraudulent engagement.
-RCATs encode a group-based identifier called RCAT Group ID (shortened to "Group ID" hereafter), in which approximately `K` users are randomly assigned to each group and which is guaranteed to be stable for a given user for some amount of time (i.e. ideally over a period of several weeks).
-The Group ID is tied to a user's first-party identifier, but is unlinkable by any third party who receives the identifier.
-First party servers fully control the randomization, generate the RCAT and pass the identifier to the third party as a parameter to the third-party container (e.g. iframe or WebView).
+We propose a new protocol "Randomized Counter-Abuse Tokens" (RCATs) for detecting engagement abuse of third-party web content involving top-level sites that require stateless third-party content embeddings.
+RCATs leverage existing browser features and allow for third parties to detect fraudulent engagement while remaining blind to a first-party user's identity.
+RCATs encode a group-based identifier called RCAT Group ID.
+Approximately `K` users are randomly assigned to each group, and the assignment is guaranteed to be stable for a given user for some amount of time (i.e. ideally over a period of several weeks).
+The Group ID is tied to a user's first-party identifier, but is unlinkable by any third party who receives the Group ID.
+First party servers control the randomization, generate the RCAT, and pass it as a parameter to the third-party container (e.g. iframe or WebView).

 Third-party content providers can use Group IDs to build statistical models for reasoning about abuse.
-For example, since the set of Group IDs are randomly assigned, the set of groups engaged with any piece of third-party content over a given period should be uniformly distributed over Group IDs.
+For example, since the set of Group IDs are randomly assigned, the set of groups engaged with any piece of third-party content over a given time period should be uniformly distributed over Group IDs.
 A user, and therefore their Group ID, engaging with an individual piece of content an exceptionally high number of times would result in a non-uniform distribution.
 Similarly two users who are engaged in repeated coordinated activity involving